 Directed by James Mangold | Written by Mangold, Scott Frank, and Michael Green | 137 min

 Hugh Jackman’s essayed the Canadian mutant superhero Wolverine in nine pictures since the X-Men in 2000.
 Logan is where he sheathes his claws.
-He saved the nearly best for last—X2: X-Men United remains my favourite movie of the franchise and its spin offs—but Logan, with it’s R-rated wallop, its spacious running time, and great character journeys, manages to reach a place even that earlier picture didn’t quite manage.
-It’s genuinely moving.
-Logan‘s a self-contained western that offers a definitive and dignified conclusion to the story, until such time as 20th Century Fox and Marvel choose to reboot it.
+He saved the nearly best for last—X2: X-Men United remains my favourite movie of the franchise and its spin offs—but Logan, with it’s R-rated wallop, its spacious running time, and great character journeys, manages to reach a place even that earlier picture didn’t quite manage, a genuinely touching denoument.
+Logan‘s more a self-contained western than traditional hero’s journey, and it offers a definitive and dignified conclusion to the story, until such time as 20th Century Fox and Marvel choose to reboot it.

 Logan doesn’t skimp on the western and post-apocalyptic movie references, everything from The Shootist to Unforgiven to Mad Max Beyond Thunderdome.
 The most overt debt is to Shane, which shows up on TV in an Oklahoma City hotel room.
-That said, Logan still manages to find its own voice, avoiding most of the cliches of the superhero genre in a rambling, road movie structure that leaves room for an appearance by Eriq La Salle as a horse rancher fighting against a Monstanto-like corporation.
+That said, Logan still manages to find its own voice, avoiding the obvious cliches in a rambling, road movie structure that leaves room for an appearance by Eriq La Salle as a horse rancher fighting against a Monstanto-like corporation.
 For a superhero movie, the political message here is timely—we even get immigrant mutants looking for sanctuary in the US but having to head to Canada to find it.

-If the frequent f-bombs and geysers of arterial spray are a turn-off, to me it feels like the characters, after so many years of fighting for respect while being hated and feared, have earned their pained, mature humanity.
-If you’ve been along for the ride all this way, so have you.
+If the frequent f-bombs and geysers of arterial spray are a turn-off, to me it feels like the characters, after so many years of fighting for respect while being hated and feared, have earned their pained, mature humanity and just a little satisfaction.
+If you’ve been along for the frequently bumpy ride all this way, so have you.